vidarsko/ComFiT/docs/ClassPhaseFieldCrystal.md

     $$\mu = 16 B^2 + 128 C^2$$

     $$\gamma = 32 A^2 - 16 B^2 - 256 C^2$$

+### Strains

+The stress of the phase-field crystal can

 ## Equations of motion